 2018 also saw him achieve one of his dreams by achieving the World number one spot in Olympic Trap.

 2019 saw the arrival of more successes including Silver at the European Championships and a coveted Olympic Games Quota place.

 Aaron has just qualified to represent Team GB at the Tokyo 2021 Olympic Games, his greatest achievement to date.

 Aaron has approximately 40 Gold medals ranging from Olympic Trap and Universal Trench for both Team England and Team GB.
 He has approximately 30 Silver medals and 20 Bronze medals and has a 'wall of fame' at his parent's house in Lincolnshire.

-Aaron has competed at the most Great Britain World Cup events internationally and has been the only senior man to shoot 25 straight at every trap ground in England.
+Aaron has competed at the most Great Britain World Cup events internationally and has been the only senior man to shoot 25 straight in competition, at every trap ground in England.

 Chalk Lane, Sutton Bridge, Lincolnshire, PE12 9YF